-Satyagraha against Rowlett Act (April 6, 1919):(It was the First mass strike)
+Satyagraha against Rowlett Act (April 6, 1919):(It was the first mass strike)

-Against the Rowlatt Act which curtails civil liberties of Indian citizens.
+Against the Rowlatt Act which curtails the civil liberties of Indian citizens.
 Gandhi called it the “Black Act”.
 The form of the strike was Hartal and prayer.

 Jalianwala Bagh Massacre (13th April 1919):

-Massacre at the mass level at Jaliwala Bagh, Amritsar, Nationwide protest against it.
+Massacre at the mass level at Jaliwala Bagh, Amritsar, and Nationwide protest against it.
 Rabindranath Tagore renounced his Knighthood as a protest.
 Gandhi appealed to people to keep calm.

 Khilafat Movement – 1920:

-After the defeat of Turkey in the first world war.
+After the defeat of Turkey in the First World War.
 Indian Muslims were upset over the British attitude.
 The prominent leaders of the movement were Maulana Abul Kalam Azad, M.A.
 Ansari, Saifuddin Kitchlew, and Ali Brothers.
-M.K Gandhi was interested in bringing Hindus and Muslims together for the country’s independence.
+M.K.
+Gandhi was interested in bringing Hindus and Muslims together for the country’s independence.

 Non- Cooperation Movement- (1920-1922):